Recap: Doctor Who S29 E6 "The Lazarus Experiment"

 The Doctor: Changed what it means to be human.

 - Actor Allusion: A little known fact for The League of Gentlemen fans is that the wig worn by Mark Gatiss in this episode is the same one he wears for the part of Mr. Chinnery.

 - Arbitrary Skepticism: During their final confrontation, Lazarus tells the Doctor about the Blitz.
 The Doctor mentions in reply that he'd seen it first hand.
 Lazarus dismisses this, pointing out that the Doctor looks far too young to have been there, and Doctor parries by pointing out that Lazarus looks too young himself.
 At this, Lazarus chuckles.

 - Arc Words: Lazarus's experiment has some involvement with Mr Saxon, and the man who warns Martha's mother about the Doctor is revealed to be working for him as well.

-- Big Red Button: Pressed with an unusual lack of ceremony.
+- Big Red Button: The one on the aging reserver is pressed with an unusual lack of ceremony.

 - Body Horror: Lazarus's transformation into an "evolutionary reject".

 - Chekhov's Gun: During the conversation on the roof, Lazarus talks about how, during the Blitz, he and his family took refuge in the cathedral.
 The final confrontation is right there.

 - Compliment Backfire: Martha, when she sees the Doctor in his tuxedo, says he looks like James Bond.
 The Doctor disgustedly replies, "James Bond?!", then thinks for a moment and says, somewhat less disgustedly, "Really?"